 The Northern Lights

-The Northern Lights are created by collisions between electrically charged particles from the sun that enter the earth's atmosphere.
-Clear, winter nights provide the best viewing, so gazing upward and toward the north might just provide you with that outdoor experience you've been waiting.
+The Northern Lights are created by collisions between electrically charged particles from the sun that enter the Earth's atmosphere.
+Clear, winter nights provide the best viewing, so gazing upward and toward the north might just provide you with that outdoor experience you've been waiting for.
 They are best seen late August through early April.

 2023 meteor showers